kleinschmidt/diss/outline.md

 * the specifically speech parts of selective adaptation paper
 * (possibly) modeling of reaction time effects etc.

-# How does the brain allocate neural resources across tasks and contexts?
+# How does the brain allocate neural resources across tasks and contexts? **COULD CUT**

 * Or, speech as a model organism :)  (for studying the intersection of efficient coding + adaptation)
+* **This whole chapter could be cut:
+    * Focus on behavioral+computational work.
+    * Keep length manageable
+    * Hold back neural stuff to establish independence/other lines of work bona fides post-dissertation.

 ## Efficient coding of speech sounds